fotais/drug-gene-interactions/README.md

 ## SemaTyP
 Under SemaTyP_customized, we have re-implemented SemaTyP in Java, in order to make use of the Java API to the Neo4j database holding the KG.
 The Java SemaTyP implementation collects all DTD paths relating drugs with targets, and ignores article nodes, MENTIONED_IN relations, as well as triples retrieved only from a single article.

-To run SemaTyP, one needs to run the main method of the SemaTyP_Neo4JAlgorithms class, providing as input parameters the path where features will be extracted, the path of the main folder of Neo4j database (/graph.db) and a groundtruth flag ("1" for extracting positive pairs' features and "0" for extracting negative pairs' features).
+To run SemaTyP, one needs to run the main method of the SemaTyP_Neo4JAlgorithms class, providing as input parameters 1. the path where features will be extracted, 2. the path of the main folder of Neo4j database (/graph.db) and 3. a groundtruth flag ("1" for extracting positive pairs' features and "0" for extracting negative pairs' features).

+After constructing the features csv file, the classification task can be ran in python, using the SemaTyP-10foldCV-LR-DTIs_drug-gene.py file under /pythonClassifiers/white-box-methods/ .

 ## BLGPA
 This is an extension of the DDI-BLKG method [2].
-The path collection and SE+PR feature extraction modules have been also implemented in Java exploiting the Java API to the Neo4j database.
-The random forest classifier has been built in python using the scikit-learn1 library.
+The path collection and SE+PR feature extraction modules have been also implemented in Java under the BioGraphPath/ folder, exploiting the Java API to the Neo4j database.

-The code includes the CreateTargetMappings class (main class), and the auxiliary TargetEntry class, representing a target object with the various properties.
-To run the aforementioned Java project, it is obvious that we need to have access to the following sources:
-- TTD (to download the targets' information file in raw format)
-- Entrez Programming Utilities (E-utilities) API (query PUG for PubChem ids and obtain a token to query for a TGT and an API key) and also include needed jar libraries in the CLASSPATH.
+To run BLGPA, one needs to first run the main method of the Enriched_DTI_BLKG class, providing as input parameters: 1. the path where features will be extracted, 2. the path of the main folder of Neo4j database (/graph.db) and 3. a groundtruth flag ("1" for extracting positive pairs' features and "0" for extracting negative pairs' features).

+After constructing the features csv file, the classification task can be ran in python, using the BLGPA_random-forest-undersampling-10foldCV_inner5foldCV-DTIs-approachB.py file under /pythonClassifiers/embeddings .
+In case of feature selection, the BLGPA_random-forest-undersampling-10foldCV_inner5foldCV-DTIs-approachB_FeatureSelection.py file has to be ran.

 ## Graph Embeddings
-We have used the PyKEEN library2 and PyTorch3 to produce the TransE, DisMult, HoLE and RESCAL graph embeddings.
+The various embedding models (TransE, DisMult, HoLE and RESCAL) can be ran sequencially using the neo4jembbedings_loadANDclassifyTensors.py file under /pythonClassifiers/embeddings.
+This file requires a connection with the Neo4j service, as well as a file providing the groundtruth of the DTIs golden standard in the variable data.
+Then the code retrieves for every pair of CUIs, the groundtruth flag ("1" or "0"): cuiPairs=data["CUI_PAIR"] pairs_ground=data

+The final lines provide a report of the performance of each model, in terms of macro average of Precision, Recall and F1-score.

 ## RGCN
-For implementing the RGCN classifier, the KG had to be extracted in a tsv file, in order to build the Graph Convolution Network out of it.
-For this purpose, we have employed the RGCNEncoder of the PyTorch Geometric library4.
+For implementing the RGCN classifier, the Neo4j KG has to be extracted in a tsv file, in order to build the Graph Convolution Network out of it.
+This has to be divided into the following files: entities.tsv relations.tsv relations_entities.tsv relations_articles.tsv articles.tsv to represent the different type of entities and relations of the KG.

+Then the pytorch-geometric_GCN.py can be ran, under /drug-gene-interactions/pythonClassifiers/GCN.
+Within this file, the path of the aforementioned tsv files, as well as of the  positive and negative groundtruth tsv files has to be provided.

+The final lines provide a report of the performance of each model, in terms of macro average of Precision, Recall and F1-score.

 ## Experimenting: Methods hyper-parameters